School of Medicine

 Eric J. Daza

-Current Research and Scholarly Interests Practical causal inference for personalized health interventions, self-experimentation, n-of-1 trials, precision medicine, Asian-American and Filipino-American health, and gut-microbiome research.
+Current Research and Scholarly Interests Practical causal inference.
+Personalized health interventions, self-experimentation, n-of-1 trials / single-case experiments, and precision medicine.
+Asian-American health (focusing on Filipinos), and gut-microbiome research.
 Longitudinal missing-data methods.
 Reproducible or replicable study designs.